HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: Introduction

-Due to the lack of paired synthetic and real-world images, paired Im2Im translation focused on photorealism enhancement by synthesizing real-world images from semantic segmentation ground-truth annotations generated in synthetic environments (e.g., video games) \citep{10186767}.
-Considering that image synthesis is sensitive to the content distribution seen during training, this approach illustrated lower visual quality compared to the robust unpaired Im2Im translation methods \citep{epe}.
-To overcome the computational limitations of robust unpaired Im2Im translation methods that process additional information (i.e., G-Buffers) through complex deep learning architectures, the most recent paired Im2Im translation approach, REGEN \citep{regen}, reformulated the paired Im2Im translation strategy for photorealism enhancement.
-The reformulation involved the use of outputs from a robust unpaired Im2Im model \citep{epe} as proxy pairs for the real-world domain to regenerate the results with improved inference speed and without requiring the additional G-Buffers.
-However, the FPS achieved remained below real-time performance (30 FPS) at high resolutions (e.g., 1080p), and the framework could not reach or surpass the semantic robustness of the initial robust unpaired Im2Im model, particularly due to the lack of an additional mechanism for avoiding learning the failure cases (artifacts) that can be potentially produced during the unpaired Im2Im translation phase \citep{Theiss2022UnpairedIT}.
+Due to the lack of paired rendered and real-world images, paired Im2Im translation focused on photorealism enhancement by synthesizing real-world images from semantic segmentation ground truth annotations generated in virtual environments (e.g., video games) \cite{10186767}.
+Considering that image synthesis is sensitive to the content distribution seen during training, this approach illustrated lower visual realism compared to the robust unpaired Im2Im translation methods \cite{epe}.
+To overcome the computational limitations of robust unpaired Im2Im translation methods that process additional information (i.e., G-Buffers) through complex deep learning architectures, the most recent paired Im2Im translation approach, REGEN \cite{regen}, reformulated the paired Im2Im translation strategy for photorealism enhancement.
+The reformulation involved the use of outputs from a robust unpaired Im2Im model \cite{epe} as proxy pairs for the real-world domain to regenerate the results with improved inference speed and without requiring the additional G-Buffers.
+However, the FPS achieved remained below real-time performance (30 FPS) at high resolutions (e.g., 1080p), and the framework could not reach or ideally surpass the semantic robustness of the initial robust unpaired Im2Im model, particularly due to the lack of an additional mechanism for avoiding learning the failure cases (artifacts) that can be potentially produced during the robust unpaired Im2Im translation phase \cite{Theiss2022UnpairedIT}.
+As a result, the photorealism-enhanced images may deviate from the original content of the rendered images, thereby limiting their use in CV algorithms, such as semantic segmentation \cite{Zhao2026} and object detection \cite{tian2025yolov12}, where maintaining semantic consistency (with the ground truth annotations) is of utmost importance.